helloworldless/davidagood.com/content/blog/dynamodb-enhanced-client-java-missing-setters/index.md

 }
 ```

-Running this code with fail with the following cryptic error:
+Running this code with fail with the following error:

 ```text
 java.lang.IllegalArgumentException: Attempt to execute an operation that requires a primary index without defining any primary key attributes in the table metadata.